Bloom-host/BloomDocs/docs/games/terraria/tshock/whitelisting.md

 The game does not provide a whitelisting functionality by default, so we will have to use [TShock](./overview.md), a third party server software.

+As an alternative for the vanilla server, you can use [server passwords](/games/terraria/password).

 If you haven't already, make sure to install is using [the steps here](./overview.md)!
 :::